-LUNCH PROCEDURES
+LUNCH

-Students must remain on campus for lunch.
-Students may bring a nutritious sack lunch from home.
+Please refer to the bell schedule for the lunchtime for your child.
+If you are bringing their lunch from home.
+Please deliver it to the office at least 15 minutes prior to the lunch period.
+Please remember to pack a healthy lunch.
+We discourage candy, soda, and other unhealthy food choices.
 A nutritious lunch consists of a main protein item (sandwich, meat, etc.) or salad, fruit or side items, and a drink.
-Students who come to school with a bag of snack items (cookies, chips, etc.) will be instructed to obtain a school lunch.
+Students who come to school with only snack items (cookies, chips, etc.) will be instructed to obtain a school lunch.
+When bringing lunch from home, please seal the food items securely and do not forget to label all personal items.